Jira Service Management vs Zendesk: Comparing customer support & AI in 2026

 Good self-service is one of the best ways to lighten your support team's load.

-This is where eesel AI offers a huge advantage.
-It connects all of your knowledge sources instantly.
-You can link it to Zendesk Guide, Confluence, Google Docs, Notion, your website, and even your past ticket history.
-The AI then uses this complete, unified brain to give accurate answers, creating a single source of truth for your entire company.
+To enhance these tools, eesel AI connects all of your knowledge sources instantly.
+You can link it to Zendesk Guide, Confluence, Google Docs, Notion, and your website.
+The AI then uses this complete, unified brain to give accurate answers, acting as a bridge between your various information sources.

 An infographic showing how eesel AI unifies knowledge from multiple sources for better self-service.::